kookma/TW-Favorites/README.md

 # Favorites
 The Favorites plugin is a small Tiddlywiki 5 plugin let you create a list of favorite tiddlers.
 It was originally developed by Andrew Harrison at http://favorites.tiddlyspot.com/
-Favorites plugin 4+ contain three modes:
+Favorites plugin 4+ contains three modes:

 - **flat mode**: one favorite list, no folder
 - **structured mode**: use folder, search tool, export and delete tool